Pixel 9a vs Pixel 7a preliminary comparison: Just two years, but the evolution is massive

 The look that Pixel cameras achieve is one of the main reasons people buy them, and while usually it's not exactly on par with the flagship models, the "a" series has sometimes come pretty close in terms of image quality.

-For the last couple of years, Google has stuck with the same 64 MP main camera that debuted with the Pixel 7a, but rumors are saying that a new main image sensor is on the horizon.
-The Pixel 9a might come with a new 48 MP main camera that could be the same one that comes with the Pixel 9 Pro Fold.
+For the last couple of years, Google has stuck with the same 64 MP main camera that debuted with the Pixel 7a, but now the company has dropped that image sensor and replaced it with a new 48 MP one.

-This new main camera should bring better low-light performance and higher dynamic range, which ultimately should mean higher detail and less noise.
-Unlike the main image sensor, however, the 13 MP ultra-wide and selfie cameras will probably stay the same.
+We expect the new main camera to offer better low-light performance and higher dynamic range, which ultimately means sharper and more clear images.
+Unlike the main image sensor, however, the 13 MP ultra-wide and selfie cameras remain unchanged.

 Battery Life and Charging

-A much larger battery promises a fix to one of the main "a" series issues
+A much larger battery fixes to one of the main "a" series issues

 Specs Comparison

-Here's a quick overview of the expected Pixel 9a vs Pixel 7a specs.
+Here's a quick overview of the Pixel 9a vs Pixel 7a specs.

 So, to summarize these spec sheets, we are looking at an increase in battery size, a new main camera, additional storage option, two-generations newer chipset and an improved display.
 In other words, in just two years Google has upgraded every part of its more affordable phone series.